angelomauro10/Fraud-Detection-App/README.md

 This repository has the following docs:

+1. fraud_app_UI.png : An image with the UI app view.

-1. fraud_detection_app.ipynb : Starting this notebook, we look the notebook architecture.
+2. fraud_detection_app.ipynb : Starting this notebook, we look the notebook architecture.
 In this file we find all the data analysis, modeling and web app contruction.

-2. fraud_app.png : An image with the UI app view.

 3. fraudulent_1.png : Image as example with the first fraud completition brackets altering the following fields: